xingyif/scalabridge/organize-a-workshop/workshop-day.md

 ### :bookmark_tabs: Workshop Materials
 ScalaBridge Workshop uses [Creative Scala Tutorial](http://creativescala.org/creative-scala.html)

-The scala template used in this tutorial is [here](https://github.com/underscoreio/creative-scala-template)
+The creative scala template used in this tutorial is [here](https://github.com/underscoreio/creative-scala-template)

 ### :school: What should mentors do?